spawnfest/NEPI_2019/README.md

 ## Plans
--Add possibility to generate code from commandline using local json file
+* Add possibility to generate code from commandline using local json file

--Add different kinds of workers
+* Add different kinds of workers

--Generate project structure
+* Generate project structure

--Scaffold tests
+* Scaffold tests

+## More serious explanation
+We wanted to make a tool that makes easy to reason about app's architecture on an abstract level and, on the same time, saves time by generating scaffold of said architecture.
+You can create graph and have not worry about writing boilerplate code.

+But Enterprise will surely use it....